US STOCKS-Wall St surges on upbeat earnings, hopes of end to govt. shutdown

 However, earnings growth estimates for the quarter have dropped to 14.3 percent from 20.1 percent at the start of October.

-Advancing issues outnumbered decliners by a 3.96-to-1 ratio on the NYSE and by a 2.64-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 4.63-to-1 ratio on the NYSE and by a 2.86-to-1 ratio on the Nasdaq.

-The S&P index recorded 12 new 52-week highs and no new lows, while the Nasdaq recorded 27 new highs and 14 new lows.
-(Reporting by Shreyashi Sanyal and Sruthi Shankar in Bengaluru; Editing by Arun Koyyur)
+The S&P index recorded 11 new 52-week highs and no new lows, while the Nasdaq recorded 24 new highs and 10 new lows.
+(Reporting by Shreyashi Sanyal & Sruthi Shankar in Bengaluru; additional reporting by Sinead Carew; Editing by Arun Koyyur)